dairycultist/natsucraft/README.md

 # My mod

-What makes me want to play the game bruh.
-I should remember to playtest in survival...
+What do I like about Minecraft?
+Maybe I should actually play it to find out lol

 ### Implemented